christianvoigt/argdown/packages/argdown-cli/Readme.md

 This will even work recursively as long as you don't try to include an Argdown file that has already been included before.

 Argdown-Cli will then compile the different Argdown files into one before starting the parsing process.
 You can also save the result of this compilation by using the `argdown compile` command.

+Please note that the line numbers of error messages will always refer to lines in the compiled argdown document, not to lines in the original files.

 ## Partials